 Networking and telecommunications professionals must know how to create technical diagrams and drawings and to use computer tools to manage Information Technology (IT) projects.
-Using the Visio Professional program from Microsoft, students will learn how to create basic and advanced networking and telecommunications diagrams and drawings, building plans, project schedules and flow charts.
-Students will also learn how to visualize and develop presentations of ideas and complex technical and business information systems.
+Using Microsoft Visio, students will learn how to create basic and advanced networking and telecommunications diagrams and drawings, building plans, project schedules and flow charts.
+Students will also learn how to visualize and create presentations of complex technical and business information systems.
 Challenging case studies will be used to provide real-world technical and business experiences.
+CSU

-170 COMPUTER GRAPHICS
+170ABCD COMPUTER GRAPHICS 3 UNITS

-Recommended Preparation: CIS 110 or equivalent with a grade of "C" or better or "Pass"
+Recommended Preparation: CIS 110 or equivalent with a grade of "C" or better or "Pass'